appwrite/appwrite/docs/tutorials/add-storage-adapter.md

 Upgrade the utopia-php/storage dependency in `composer.json` file.

 ### Introduce new environment variables
-If required for the new adapter, may be for credentials, introduce new environment variables.
-The storage envorinment variables are prefixed as `_APP_STORAGE_DEVICE`.
+If required for the new adapter, maybe for credentials, introduce new environment variables.
+The storage environnment variables are prefixed as `_APP_STORAGE_DEVICE`.
 Please read [Adding Environment Variables]() guidelines in order to properly introduce new environment variables.

 ### Implement the device case
 In `app/controllers/shared/api.php` inside init function, there is a `switch/case` statements for each supported storage device.
 Implement the instantiation of your device type for your device case.
 The device cases are the devices constants listed in the `uptopa-php/storage/Storage` class.

 ### Test and verify everything works
 To test you can switch to your newly added device using `_APP_STORAGE_DEVICE` environment variable.
 Then run `docker-compose build && docker-compose up -d` in order to build the containers with updated changes.
 Once the containers are running, login to Appwrite console and create a project.
-Then in storage section, try to upload, preview, delete files.
+Then in the storage section, try to upload, preview, delete files.

 If everything goes well, initiate a pull request to appwrite repository.